Learn how to Automate and Schedule Instagram Posts instantly.

 Using this technique, you can bulk upload posts to multiple platforms, just by changing your Buffer Profile when setting up Buffer template in Step 2.

-We can automate your Instagram posts for you… and so much more!
+We can schedule and automate your Instagram posts for you… and so much more!

 What are you waiting for?

-Here are listed the resources we have relied on the most in the process of writing this guide on automating Instagram posts:
+Here are listed the resources we have relied on the most in the process of writing this guide on social media automation:

-2. How to upload and schedule a large number of posts to Buffer with images all at once.
+- How to automate and schedule a large number of Instagram and Facebook posts to Buffer with images all at once.